clementpl/influx-crypto-trader/README.md

 };
 ```

-You can export an object with only the run function is needed.
+You can export an object with only the run function (required).
 The function is called at each timestep and need to return the action taken ('wait'/'buy'/'sell').

 The function is called with the candleSet (stock market data), the trader (order/portfolio data) and the strategy options